 When Taylor Swift released “Me!” in April, fans and critics of the polarizing single could agree on one thing: It shattered a bevy of records.
 YouTube’s highest single-day debut for a female or solo music video?
 “Me!”
 The most first-day streams on Amazon Music?
 “Me!”
 And though the track debuted at No. 100 on the Billboard Hot 100, it also broke the record for a single-week leap up the chart, blasting straight up to No. 2 (landing, of course, just below 2019’s summer juggernaut “Old Town Road”).

-“Look What You Made Me Do” introduced audiences to Swift’s sixth album, Reputation, due Nov.
-10 — and continued a career trend of buzzy, aesthetically-striking lead singles.
-But how does it compare to her previous album-launching singles?
+“Me!” introduced audiences to Swift’s seventh album, Lover, due Aug.
+23 — and continued a career trend of buzzy, aesthetically striking lead singles.
+But how does it compare to her previous album-launching tracks?
 Read on for a ranking of Swift’s reintroductions.

 1. “We Are Never Ever Getting Back Together”

 Sing it now: “We-eeee are never, ever, ever getting back together!”
 In a career full of impossibly good hooks, the lead single off Swift’s fourth album, 2012’s Red, is her finest, with it’s witty, wonderful, funny, snarky, feeling-good-about-feeling-bad revelry.
 Swift crafted the hit — her first Billboard Hot 100 No. 1 — with the help of pop gurus Max Martin and Shellback.
 Together, they fanned the embers of a dying relationship — and then stomped and jumped on them.
 Pretty soon after, we were all singing along. —Madison Vain